 Another controversial figure on this list, A-Rod enjoyed an incredible mid-career run in which he averaged 46 home runs during a nine-year period from 1999-2007.
 He had 613 home runs at the conclusion of the 2010 season (while still only 35) but managed only 83 more due to injury and suspension.

-The only active player on this list, Pujols was designated for assignment by the Angels on May 6, so his Hall of Fame career may be coming to an end.
+The only active player on this list (Miguel Cabrera became the 28th member of the 500 home run club on Aug.
+22), Pujols was designated for assignment by the Angels on May 6, but quickly signed with the Dodgers and has continued to add to his impressive total despite receiving limited playing time.
 Pujols burst on the scene with 37 home runs as a rookie with the Cardinals in 2001 and he proceeded to hit at least 40 six times in his first decade in the big leagues.
 Pujols passed Willie Mays for fifth place on the all-time list in style with his 60th career multi-home run game on Sept.
 18, 2020.

 6. Willie Mays – 660 home runs